00Hrs

 You are not bad at math.
 You are human, and humans are genuinely poor at judging spatial relationships from numbers on a screen.
 Nobody can feel how a 220 cm sofa sits in a 4 by 5 meter room by reading its dimensions.
 That gap is why wrong size and fit are the leading reason shoppers return what they buy online, and why online furniture return rates run roughly 8% to 15%.
 Seeing a piece at true scale before it ships cuts size-related returns by as much as 71%.

-AI furniture placement closes that gap.
-Upload your floor plan, drag furniture into position at real-world scale, and see instantly whether it fits, flows, and looks right before you buy, move, or return anything.
-This guide covers how AI furniture placement works, how to lay a room out straight from a floor plan, the fundamental placement rules every room needs, and a free tool to optimize any layout in minutes.
+AI furniture placement closes that gap, and it works from either direction.
+Have a floor plan?
+Upload it, drag furniture into position at real-world scale, and see instantly whether it fits before you buy.
+Just want to fix the room you already have?
+Photograph it and the AI room layout tool rearranges the furniture you already own in about 20 seconds, for free.
+This guide covers both: how AI furniture placement works, how to rearrange an existing room from one photo, how to lay a room out straight from a floor plan, and the placement rules and clearances that decide whether any layout actually works.

 What Is AI Furniture Placement?